 Are you interested in getting out of the ski areas and skiing the backcountry in winter!?
 Do you look at the forests and mountains with a desire to explore them in winder on skis but don't know where to get started?
 Then this talk will help answer your questions.
 If you want to do Nordic backcountry, or downhill ski on alpine or telemark gear we can get you pointed in the right direction.

-Slow-paced nature walk through fields and forests to Grassy Pond learning to identify deciduous plants in winter.
+Slow-paced nature walk through fields and forests to Grassy Pond looking for autumn wildflowers and fruits as well as winter weeds.
+We may also see some witches and skeletons preparing for Halloween.
 The walk will focus on plant ID and fun natural history.
 1:00pm-4:00pm.
 Rte.
 2 to Exit 42 (Rte.
 27/Main St., Acton).
 Follow Rte.
 27 north for about 1 mile through Acton Center and turn left on Nagog Hill Rd.
 Go 1.1 miles.
 Parking lot on left just past small meadow.
-Steady rain or heavy snow cancels.
+Heavy rain cancels.
+No dogs; non-AMC members $1.